pluralsight/guides/draft/microsoft-net/building-a-wpf-media-player-using-naudio/article.md

 - Add a file to this playlist
 - Add a folder of files to this playlist
 - Save and load playlists
+- When a track finishes, it will move to the next track in the playlist automatically.

 It should look like this at the end (with my Witcher 3 soundtrack playlist):
 ![Our finalized media player](https://raw.githubusercontent.com/pluralsight/guides/master/images/71e4ccf5-4301-4b3f-8cb2-7fde9b7a816e.png)